Voluntary vs. Statutory Licensing

 Common examples of when you need a voluntary license include:

-- Using a sound recording in a movie, music video, commercial or other audiovisual work.
+- Using a sound recording in a movie, music video, video clip, commercial, or other audiovisual work.
 If you want to use a sound recording in an audiovisual work, you need a synchronization license, so called because the music is “synched” to the visual images.
-This is true whether you’ve already created your visual work and want to put some music under it or you just want the music for your movie, commercial, music video, documentary, sitcom, or any kind of audio/visual presentation, no matter where it is aired, even the Internet.
+This is true whether you’ve already created your visual work and want to put some music under it or you just want the music for your movie, commercial, music video, music clip, documentary, sitcom, or any kind of audio/visual presentation, no matter where it is aired, even the Internet.
 Synchronization licenses are granted by individual sound recording copyright owners.

 - Offering music videos to view or copy.
 Music videos are called “audiovisual works” and are licensed by the creator of the video.
 Often times the record company that produced the sound recording in the video owns the music video itself.
 Look for the © on the video for the copyright owner.
 Music videos are licensed for streaming or downloading by individual copyright owners.

-- Offering a jukebox on the Internet.
+- Offering a jukebox or on-demand streaming service on the Internet.
 Interactive services do not qualify for a statutory license.
 Instead, such operators must obtain performance licenses from individual copyright owners.
 According to the Copyright Act, interactive services include those that permit a listener to choose a particular song and those that create a personalized program for the listener.
 If copies were being made into the computer server, operators would need to negotiate reproduction rights also.

 - To offer a download or performance to someone outside the United States.
 Copyright law is territorial.
 In other words, U.S. law covers only reproductions, distributions and performances that occur in the United States.
 So for any uses of copyrighted sound recordings outside the United States you would need a separate license from the owner of the recording that covers the territory in question.